-The King’s Hospital is regarded as one of Ireland’s leading boarding schools and we are constantly upgrading our facilities to ensure a comfortable, healthy, welcoming and inclusive environment for students living away from home.
+The King’s Hospital School is regarded as one of Ireland’s leading boarding schools and we are constantly upgrading our facilities to ensure a comfortable, healthy, welcoming and inclusive environment for students living away from home.

 Weekend Boarding Programme

-Our 7-day boarders enjoy a vibrant and well-organised weekend program.
-This includes the Saturday Morning Programme; knowledge-based classes taught by lecturers from the gifted programme at Dublin City University and Fitness Classes taught by trained Sports Instructors.
+Our seven-day boarders enjoy a vibrant and well-organised weekend programme.
+This includes the Saturday Morning Programme; knowledge-based classes hosted by lecturers from the gifted programme at Dublin City University and fitness classes conducted by trained sports instructors.

-There are also supervised sports, social activities, including the popular Sunday baking club, and off-campus cultural and shopping trips on both Saturday and Sundays.
+There are also supervised sports, social activities, including the popular Sunday baking club, and off-campus cultural and shopping trips on both Saturdays and Sundays.

-There is plenty of supervised study, when the pupil requires it, but we believe it is vitally important, after a busy week of sports and academics, to also have some down time to relax and socialise with your fellow classmates.
+While there is plenty of access to supervised study, after a busy week of academics and sport, we encourage students to relax and socialise with their fellow classmates.

-The King's Hospital Charter Bursary offers additional support to Irish-domiciled boarding pupils and their boarding siblings who are in receipt of SEC Grants and is reviewed regularly to ensure broadest support for pupils who wish to attend as boarders.
+Our Charter bursary offers additional support to Irish-domiciled boarding students who are in receipt of Secondary Education Committee grants, and is reviewed regularly to ensure broadest support for students who wish to attend as boarders.

 See our Admissions Section for more information.